 - In order to build an inclusive and functional network, every role is built around producing trustworthiness.

-- Since March 2020, Pi’s Testnet phase started running along with the Beta phase, officially deploying the Node software on March 31st.
+- Since March 2020, Pi’s Testnet phase started running, officially deploying the Node software on March 31st.